ChemChina seeks U.S. anti-trust approval for Syngenta deal

-BEIJING (Reuters) - China National Chemical Corp [CNNCC.UL], or ChemChina, said on Friday it has sought the U.S. anti-trust regulator's approval for its planned $43 billion acquisition of Swiss crop protection and seed group Syngenta AG (SYNN.S).
+BEIJING, Jan 20 (Reuters) - China National Chemical Corp, or ChemChina, said on Friday it has sought the U.S. anti-trust regulator's approval for its planned $43 billion acquisition of Swiss crop protection and seed group Syngenta AG.

 "We have filed an HSR Act with the FTC after good communications with the case team.
 We believe the U.S. anti-trust process is on track," ChemChina said in an email, referring to the U.S. anti-trust Hart-Scott-Rodino Act and the Federal Trade Commission, which oversees mergers.

-A Syngenta spokesperson also confirmed the companies had recently submitted the transaction to the FTC after a constructive engagement with the authorities.

-"ChemChina and Syngenta remain fully committed to the transaction and are confident of its closure," Syngenta said.

-Sources close to the deal expected an approval soon, given the small revenue that ChemChina generates from the U.S. via Adama (ADAM.N), a maker of generic versions of pesticides without patent protection, and its minor overlap with Syngenta products.
+Sources close to the deal expected an approval soon, given the small revenue that ChemChina generates from the U.S. via Adama, a maker of generic versions of pesticides without patent protection, and its minor overlap with Syngenta products.

 The deal has already won approvals from regulators in several markets, including a U.S. national security panel and Australia's competition watchdog.